Vickers Light Dragon

-The Vickers Light Dragon was a fully-tracked British field artillery tractor made by Vickers-Armstrongs Ltd from 1929 to 1935.
+The Vickers Light Dragon was a fully tracked British field artillery tractor made by Vickers-Armstrongs Ltd from 1929 to 1935.
 Designed to tow small-calibre field guns, it complemented Vickers' Medium Dragon tractor, which pulled medium to heavy artillery.

 There were three main versions, Light Dragon Marks I-III.
 The first two were based on the chassis of Vickers Light Tanks Marks II and III, and the Light Dragon Mark III used the running gear of the Vickers-Armstrongs DA50, an early version of what became the Universal Carrier.

 Mark I

 The Vickers Light Dragon was manufactured at the Woolwich Arsenal and was intended to tow the QF 18-pounder gun.

 The chassis and running gear came from the Vickers Light Tank Mk II, which first appeared in 1929.
 There were four large spoked road wheels in pairs, using Horstmann suspension with horizontal coil springs, and three return rollers.
 The front sprockets were solid, the rear sprockets spoked.
 The vehicle had a flat front panel.

-In a British recognition guide to the German Panzer III issued in November 1942, the sketches of the tracks of the Panzer I and Panzer II, and the III and Panzer IV indicate that they had their pedigree in the original tracks from the Dragon Mark I.
+In a British recognition guide to the German Panzer III issued in November 1942, the sketches of the tracks of the Panzer I, Panzer II, Panzer III and Panzer IV indicate that they had their pedigree in the original tracks from the Dragon Mark I.